graphql/graphql-spec/spec/Section 6 -- Execution.md

 supported, it must also provide a mutation or subscription root operation type, respectively.

+### Delivery group

+::: A _delivery group_ represents either the root selection set or a particular `@stream` or `@defer` directive at a particular {path} in the response.

+::: The _root delivery group_ is the _delivery group_ that represents the root
+selection set in the operation.

+Each _delivery group_ belongs to a {parent} delivery group, except for the _root delivery group_.
+During field collection, the delivery group of each field is tracked, and this is used when determining when to execute and deliver defered fields and streamed list items.

+In an operation that does not utilise the `@stream` and `@defer` directives, there will only be a single delivery group, the _root delivery group_, and all fields will belong to it.

+### Execution group

+::: An _execution group_ represents a number of fields at a number of given paths in the operation that all belong to the same _delivery group_ or groups.
+An execution group may depend on other execution groups, such that it cannot be delivered until they also have been delivered.
+There are two types of execution
+groups: normal groups (which relate to a single delivery group), and shared groups (which relate to multiple delivery groups).
+Shared groups cannot be delivered on their own, they must only be delivered when at least one normal group that depends on them is also delivered.

+An execution group consists of:

+- {deliveryGroups}: a set of the delivery groups to which it applies,
+- {dependencies}: a list of execution groups on which it is dependent, and
+- {groupedFieldSetByPath}: a map of response path to grouped field set that it is responsible for executing.

+Note: {dependencies} and {groupedFieldSetByPath} may be added to over time.

+CreateExecutionGroup(deliveryGroups):

+- Assert: no execution group exists for {deliveryGroups}.
+- Let {executionGroup} be a new execution group that relates to {deliveryGroups}
+  with no dependencies and an empty {groupedFieldSetByPath}.
+- If {deliveryGroups} contains more than one entry:
+  - For each {deliveryGroups} as {deliveryGroup}:
+    - Let {deliveryGroupSet} be a set containing {deliveryGroup}.
+    - Let {childExecutionGroup} be the result of {ExecutionGroupFor(deliveryGroupSet)}.
+    - Add {executionGroup} as a dependency of {childExecutionGroup}.
+- Return {executionGroup}.

+ExecutionGroupFor(deliveryGroups):

+- Let {executionGroup} be the execution group for the current operation that relates to the delivery groups {deliveryGroups} and only those delivery groups.
+If no such execution group exists then let {executionGroup} be the result of {CreateExecutionGroup(deliveryGroups)}.
+- Return {executionGroup}.

+AddFieldDigestsToExecutionGroup(executionGroup, path, responseKey,
+fieldDigests):

+- Let {groupedFieldSetByPath} be that property of {executionGroup}.
+- Let {groupedFieldSet} be the map in {groupedFieldSetByPath} for {path}; if no such list exists, create it as an empty map.
+- Set {fieldDigests} as the value for {responseKey} in {groupedFieldSet}.

 ### Query

 If the operation is a query, the result of the operation is the result of